gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 ***
 **Exercise**

 Try to create a vector of numeric and character values by _combining_ the two vectors that we just created (`glengths` and `species`).
 Assign this combined vector to a new variable called `combined`. *Hint: you will need to use the combine `c()` function to do this*.
 Print the `combined` vector in the console, what looks different compared to the original vectors?
+What do you think notice about the output of the `combined` vector?

 ***